 It could be lunch with a child or family member, catching up with friends, attending a wedding, or entertaining an out-of-town visitor.

-To avoid upsetting or putting your older adult on the defensive, don’t present these activities as mental health exercises, simply offer them as fun ways to connect with family, friends, and nature.
+To avoid upsetting or putting an aging loved one on the defensive, don’t present these activities as mental health exercises; offer them as fun ways to connect with family, friends, and nature.

 Here are three great ways to boost an older loved one’s mental health.